Your basket is currently empty!

 Exchange of contracts

 Exchange of contracts happens when all the paperwork and searches are complete, and the mortgage is in place.
 A deposit is paid at this point to secure the transaction.
-If you pull out of the deal after the exchange has taken place you will forfeit your deposit.
-You should get a firm date for completion at this point, which is also your moving day.
+If you pull out of the deal after the exchange has taken place you forfeit your deposit.
+You should receive a date for completion at this point, which is also your moving day.
 Now is the time to book the removal company or onboard family and friends to help.
-You also need to ensure you have home insurance in place before or on the date of the exchange of contracts.
+You also need to ensure you have home insurance in place before or on the date of exchange of contracts.

 Completion